 - 1. Up to four touching units may be brigaded together and issued a single order. - 2.
 Units moving as a brigade complete their entire move as a brigade unless charging.

 CHARGE

 - 1. A unit that moves into an enemy is said to have charged. - 2.
-Once units are touching enemy they are engaged in combat. - 3.
-Units in contact with an enemy cannot be issued further orders.
+Once units are touching enemy or supporting friendly units they are engaged in combat. - 3.
+Units in combat cannot be issued further orders.